Blue Birthday: Reception

 Since its first broadcast in July, Blue Birthday has ranked first among all Korean content on AbemaTV, a platform for simultaneous broadcasting in Japan.
 In China, it ranked 7th as the most popular video among all Korean content on streaming sites, and a kind of open chat room was operated to share pictures of the main characters and talk about the drama in real time.
 The number of visitors to the fan page in China reached about 3.58 million.
-In addition to this, the global OTT platform Viki, which is being serviced in the America, Europe, and Oceania, contains 'Best reversal and suspense!
+Apart from this, the global OTT platform Viki, which is being serviced in the America, Europe, and Oceania, contains 'Best reversal and suspense!
 Recommendation'.